mafazaa-org/mng/README.md

-# elasticsearch-kibana-config
+# Mafazaa-EFK

-A repo for management of elasticsearch and kibana
+Managing of elasticsearch, kibana, fluentd for mafazaa